-You shouldn’t be forced to compromise on comfort or empty your wallet to keep your residence at a pleasant temp during warm days.
+You shouldn’t be forced to compromise on comfort or drain your wallet to keep your house at a refreshing temp during warm days.

-But what is the best temp, exactly?
-We discuss ideas from energy experts so you can choose the best temp for your loved ones.
+But what is the right temp, exactly?
+We discuss suggestions from energy specialists so you can choose the best temperature for your residence.

-Here’s what we recommend for the most energy-efficient setting for air conditioning in Odessa.
+Here’s what we advise for the most energy-efficient setting for air conditioning in Odessa.

 Recommended Thermostat Settings for Summer